wavewave/fficxx-examples/README.md

 fficxx-examples
 ===============

-simple examples of using fficxx
+This repository is for gathering simple examples of fficxx usage to provide a test suite for the fficxx library.